MicrosoftDocs/fabric-docs/docs/data-factory/connector-data-warehouse-copy-activity.md

 1. If your source is a folder, you must select **Recursively** checkbox.
 1. **Start time (UTC)** and **End time (UTC)** in **Filter by last modified**, **Prefix**, **Enable partition discovery**, and **Additional columns** aren't specified.

+To learn how to ingest data into your Data Warehouse using the COPY command, see this [article](../data-warehouse/ingest-data-copy).

-If your source data store and format isn't originally supported by a COPY statement, use the Staged copy by using the COPY statement feature instead.
-It automatically converts the data into a COPY statement compatible format, then calls a COPY statement to load data into Data Warehouse.
+If your source data store and format isn't originally supported by a COPY command, use the Staged copy by using the COPY command feature instead.
+It automatically converts the data into a COPY command compatible format, then calls a COPY command to load data into Data Warehouse.

 ### Mapping